-- 2.19 The IASB current plan is a feasibility project on whether it would be possible to eliminate inconsistencies in the measurement of pension benefits that depend on asset returns.
-The IASB is seemingly only investigating an approach by with the expected return is set at the level of the discount rate for the obligation.
+- 2.20 Currently, the IASB considers a feasibility project on whether it would be possible to eliminate inconsistencies in the measurement of pension benefits that depend on asset returns.
+The IASB is seemingly only investigating an approach where the expected asset returns are capped at the level of the discount rate for the obligation (i.e. high quality corporate bond rate).
 This approach is illustrated in detail as the capped asset return approach.
-The scope of the IASB project is narrower than the scope of this Discussion Paper in terms of approaches explored. - 2.20 In 2015, the IASB staff gathered information about trends in pension plans to assess whether the IASB should consider addressing the issues about contribution-based promises and other features that arise in 'hybrid plans^{13'}.
-The key findings were as follows: - a) Hybrid plans are as common as traditional defined benefit plans and pure defined contribution plans in Europe; - b) Similar plans exist or their use may be increasing in other jurisdictions (e.g. Canada, Mexico, South Africa).
-However, these plans are not pure defined contribution plans (e.g. entities provide guarantees); or (ii) future benefit levels depend on returns on assets; - c) There is a global trend of a decrease in traditional defined benefit plans and an increase in defined contribution plans and hybrid plans.
-In particular, there is a significant trend of transition from defined benefit plans to defined contribution plans in the UK, the US and Japan; and - d) In some jurisdictions (e.g. China, India, Singapore, Indonesia, Turkey, Spain), pure defined contribution plans are predominant. - 2.21 The IASB is currently collecting input on the proposed scope for its project to introduce targeted amendments to IAS 19.
+The scope of the IASB project is narrower than the scope of this Discussion Paper in terms of approaches explored. - 2.21 The IASB is currently collecting input on the proposed scope for its project to introduce targeted amendments to IAS 19. - 2.22 Prior to this, the IASB has done some research on pension plans.
+In 2015, the IASB staff gathered information about trends in pension plans to assess whether the IASB should consider addressing the issues about contribution-based promises and other features that arise in 'hybrid plans'.
+The key findings were as follows: - (a) Hybrid plans are as common as traditional defined benefit plans and pure defined contribution plans in Europe; - (b) Similar plans exist or their use may be increasing in other jurisdictions (e.g. Canada, Mexico, South Africa).
+However, these plans are not pure defined

-13 Note that the IASB did not define the term 'hybrid plans'.
+7 Note that the IASB did not define the term 'hybrid plans'.
 They mentioned that 'hybrid plans' intended to include plans that incorporate features of both defined contribution and defined benefit plans (IASB staff paper 15A November 2015).